mpirvu/TechXchange2003/README.md

        ```

     6. Deploy the default AcmeAir instance:

-      **IMPORTANT**: Please ensure to fill in all [Your initial] fields with the namespace used in the creation step above before proceeding to apply the YAML file.

        ```
        kubectl apply -f AcmeAirKN_default.yaml
        ```
        A message should appear in the console saying that the service was created.

     7. Deploy the AcmeAir instance with Semeru Cloud Compiler:

-      **IMPORTANT**: Please ensure to fill in all [Your initial] fields with the namespace used in the creation step above before proceeding to apply the YAML file.

        ```
        kubectl apply -f AcmeAirKN_SCC.yaml